0xzcarlet/paperiumidxbot/presentation.md

 ## Data Foundation: SQLite Storage and 5-Year Lookback

-The system starts by ingesting OHLCV (Open, High, Low, Close, Volume) data from Yahoo Finance for 480 tickers in the IHSG universe.
+The system starts by ingesting OHLCV (Open, High, Low, Close, Volume) data from Yahoo Finance for 956 tickers in the IHSG universe.
 Historical data spans 5 years (`lookback_days: 1825`) and is stored in a SQLite database at `data/ihsg_trading.db`.
-The universe includes liquid stocks from IDX80, Kompas100, and growth sectors, defined in [`config.py:13-481`](file:///Users/vexeee/Documents/project/paperium/config.py#L13-L481).
+The universe includes liquid stocks from IDX80, Kompas100, and growth sectors.

 ```python
 # config.py - Data Configuration